mrotundo/datalakedev/docs/index.md

 ### Redshift
 Redshift is a columnar store offering from Amazon.
-It does require provisioning of virtual cores
+It does require provisioning virtual hardware.

-It is possible to dynamically scale Redshift by monitoring

 ### Redshift Spectrum
 Redshift Spectrum extends the capabilities of Redshift beyond its direct columnar store and allows for querying off of data structured in S3.